ialbert/biostar-central/docs/recipes-index.md

 * https://www.bioinformatics.recipes/job/view/a53f6057/

-**Note**: To run a recipe you need to have the **EXECUTE** permission on the project.
+**Note: You need to be a trusted user to run a recipe**.
 Admin users automatically have this permission on every project.
 If you don't have this permission you can still see the results that this recipe produces but you would not be able to run the recipe.

 Note how even an empty recipe produces outputs.
 These are files named as follows: